nununoisy/nsf-presenter-rs/README.md

     - Emulate multiplexing: Accurately emulates multiplexing in mappers like the N163.
 This results in a grittier sound, which may be desirable as it is sometimes used for effects.
-8. Click **Render!** to select the output video filename and begin rendering the visualization.
+9. Click **Render!** to select the output video filename and begin rendering the visualization.
+    - If you would like to render a transparent video for editing, then choose a filename ending in `.mov` to export in a QuickTime container.
+When asked if you would like to export using ProRes 4444, select **OK**.
-9. Once the render is complete, you can select another track or even change modules to render another tune.
+10. Once the render is complete, you can select another track or even change modules to render another tune.

 ### CLI